Diptonil/raging-coffee/README.md

 <p align="right">(<a href="#top">Top</a>)</p>

+## Tests

+Incorporating tests in this repository for every program is a work in progress.
+Since this repo is more educational and exemplary, there are many classes that exist just to show the behaviour of certain in-built methods provided by the Java API.
+According to the rules of testing (as well as common sense), it is meaningless to test the use of the built-in API and is adviced against.
+This is why there would exist certain source files without any test files.
+For example, testing a program that uses the built-in sort that Java offers (`Arrays.sort()`) is meaningless and is not done. <br />
+JUnit5 has been used to write tests for this project.

+<p align="right">(<a href="#top">Top</a>)</p>

 ## Further Reading

 Certain build tools and applications have been discussed here within the scope of their use in Java development.
 They may serve as a guide to understand how these tools integrate with Java, along with how they are used for development (this project is an example as well).
 These can be found under the `furtherreading` directory.